 We've gone a little better with an FM transmitter so visitors can hear the music on their car radio.
 The FM transmitter has a range of only a few hundred feet, so it doesn't interfere with commercial radio stations.
 There are many brands of FM transmitters available.
 Ours is a model FM25B from Ramsey Electronics.
 (2016 update: I just checked the Ramsey website and don't see any FM transmitters for sale there.
 However, it appears to be available from other resellers, plus there are many other manufacturers and models on the market that you can easily find.)

 The Light-O-Rama (LOR) hardware and software allows you to set your lights to go on or off, fade in or out, twinkle or shimmer.
+That was old school.
+Now with RGB lights, the software allows us to set the color for any bulb at any time.

 How do the lights change color?

 Many of our lighting elements have multiple colors such as red and white.
 We simply put on one strand of white and one strand of red, then control each color independently.
+Most of the lights have since been changed to RGB.

 The arches added in 2013 use the LOR Cosmic Color Pixels.
 This allows independent control of not only the arch, but of each individual light on the arches.
 The versatility of control and limitless colors convinced us to make this investment.